-(See Chapter 12) File Documentation (wisconsin.gov)); https://dwd.wisconsin.gov/wioa/policy/01/01.6.htm
+(See Chapter 12) File Documentation (wisconsin.gov))

-The electronic or paper file shall contain all necessary program documents as outlined in WIOA Title 1-A & 1-B Policy & Procedure Manual Chapter 12 and Chapter 1.6.
+The electronic or paper file shall contain all necessary program documents as outlined in WIOA Title 1-A & 1-B Policy & Procedure Manual Chapter 12.

 It is the responsibility of the WIOA contracted provider to maintain participant paper or electronic files per this order.
-Per WIOA Title 1, paper files must be stored in a locked container for the duration of participation and three (3) consecutive years past common exit or program end date, whichever is applicable to the grant.
+Per WIOA Title 1, paper files must be stored in a locked container for the duration of participation and three (3) consecutive years past program exit.
+Per this policy, EMI shall retain all records for a period of at least seven (7) years, of which, records will be maintained for a period of three (3) consecutive years past program exit.